BrianGardnerAtl/website/_drafts/compose_profile_image.md

     <img src="/assets/images/compose_7/profile_image_with_background.png" alt="Preview pane showing the profile image preview with a dark gray background color."/>
 </div>

 The background color looks good but the square shape does not.
 The profile image should be circular to match Twitter.
-Modifying the shape of a component is the responsibility of the `drawClip` modifier function.
-This function accepts a shape as a parameter and it will clip it's children to that shape.
+The `Surface` accepts a `shape` parameter that will clip the child views to that shape.

 <script src="https://gist.github.com/BrianGardnerAtl/73b88b33ee2636da7677d43bda5a5286.js"></script>